 What I want and what I have to say are all that matters when we talk together.
 When we make decisions what you want, your concerns, your feelings..these are mere whispers, inconveniences and irrelevancies.
 So when we discuss issues, my opinions are right.
 Yours are wrong or else of minimal importance.
 If you expect to have input, you are undermining me.

-Narcissistic listening often dismisses, negates, ignores, minimizes, denigrates or otherwise renders irrelevant other people’s concerns and comments.
+Narcissistic listening dismisses, negates, ignores, minimizes, denigrates or otherwise renders irrelevant other people’s concerns and comments.
+A tone of contempt is particularly strong narcissistic indicator.

-Another: frequent responses that begin with "But....", which is a backspace-delete key that negates whatever came before, in this case, what someone else has said.
+Another narcissistic indicator is responding to what others say by beginning with the word "But...."
+But is a backspace-delete key that negates whatever came before, such as what someone else has said.

 I know more, I know better, I’m more interesting, When we talk, it’s mostly about me.
 In conversations, I take up most of the air time.
 Almost all of my chatter is about what I have done, what I am thinking about.